BibhaCoder/THE-EQUILIBRIUM/README.md

 Every star in our universe shines because of the balance between its massive gravity crushing it down vs nuclear fusion in its centre trying to blow it away.
 Similary our lives needs balance and avoid extremes of any kind.
 Every human being is born with quality of altruism and selfishness but the best of human beings comes out from the balance between altruism and self preference.
 Too much of anything leads to destruction.
 Every human being also has left and right political thoughts.
 Extreme left and extreme right wing politics both are wrong and destructive to society.
 A perfect potiical system is a healthy balance between left and right wing politics.
 Successful survival of human beings on this earth requires a healthy  balance between industrial development and protection of climate and natural ecosystems.

 THE BALANCE can help us to find solution of our very problems.
 Anyone who wants to achieve and enormous long life filled with enormous health, enormous wealth and enormous wisdom requires THE BALANCE.
+Whenever there is a problem and our mind gets stretched between two thoughts the perfect solution lies in the middle of both the thoughts.

 Copyright (c) 2013 BibhaCoder(https://github.com/BibhaCoder).
 All rights reserved.